chaoss/website/Community/News/community_manager_use_case.md

 ============

-Community managers take a variety of perspectives, depending on where their communities are in the lifecycle of growth, maturity and decline.
+Community managers take a variety of perspectives, depending on where their communities are in the lifecycle of growth, maturity, and decline.
 This is an evolving report of what we are learning from community managers, some of whom we are working with on live experiments with a CHAOSS project prototyping software tool called Augur (http://www.github.com/CHAOSS/augur).
-At this point we are paying particular focus to how community managers consume metrics and how the presentation of open source software health and sustainability metrics could make them more and in some cases less useful for doing their jobs.
+At this point, we are paying particular focus to how community managers consume metrics and how the presentation of open source software health and sustainability metrics could make them more and in some cases less useful for doing their jobs.

-Right now, based on Augur prototypes and follow up discussions so far, we have the following observations that will inform our work both the the \"Growth Maturity and Decline\" working group and in Augur Development.
-There are a few things we have learned from prototyping Augur with community managers.
+Right now, based on Augur prototypes and follow up discussions so far, we have the following observations that will inform our work both the \"Growth Maturity and Decline\" working group and in Augur Development.
+Here are a few things we have learned from prototyping Augur with community managers.
 These features in Augur are particularly
 valued:

-1. Allowing comparisons with projects within a defined universe is essential
+1. Allowing comparisons with projects within a defined universe of of projects is essential

-2. Allow community managers to add and remove repositories that they monitor from their repertoires periodically.
+2. Allow community managers to add and remove repositories that they monitor from their repertories periodically

 3. Downloadable graphics

 4. Downloadable data (.csv or .json)

-5. Availability of a \"Metrics API\", limiting the amount of software infrastructure the CM needs to maintain for themselves.
-This is more valued by program managers overseeing larger portfolios right now, but we think has potential to grow as awareness of the relatively light weight of this approach becomes more apparent.
-By apparent, we really mean \"easy to use and understand\"; right now it is for a programmer, but less so for a community manager without this background or current interest.
+5. Availability of a \"Metrics API\", limiting the amount of software infrastructure the community manager needs to maintain for themselves.
+This is more valued by program managers overseeing larger portfolios right now, but we think it has potential to grow as awareness of the relatively light weight of this approach becomes more apparent.
+By apparent, we really mean \"easy to use and understand\"; right now it is easy for a programmer, but less so for a community manager without this background or current interest.

 Date Summarized Comparison Metrics